Github-Anderson/SI100B-Report/README.md

 We can see the GND line and the VCC line located on the top and the bottom (the real bread board used by us is a little different to the one in the picture).
 Each vertical line of fine holes is a current path.
 If we want the current to flow across each vertical line, we have to use a device to do the connection, like a switch or a resistor.

 Note that resistors in the circuit are extremely important!
-They can protected the board from being jeopardized due to the high electric current.
+They can protect the board from being jeopardized due to the high electric current.

 ### Presentation & Result of the Project